BADM 4820: Business of Sports

 Want to know more about the people who might attend your events or participate in your organization?
 This is called demographic research and this tab will walk you through some sources that may contain information.

 The U.S. Census Bureau is a great place for all sorts of data on the citizens of the United States.
 You can find details as varied as the length of their commute, ethnic and racial breakdown, income, marital status, age and sex breakdowns, just to name a few.
-There are two sources for this data, one free and one that you have access to through the library.
+Organizations also publish reports with data, and several of these can be found in Statistical Insight.

 Social Explorer CU